Vkumar-sys/INDUSTRIAL_PROJECT_3-Hospitality_Revenue_Analysis-/README.md

   ✔ In terms of total bookings Weekdays have more bookings standing at 69.41 % and weekends have 30.59 % it indicates
-     there is more occupancy on Weekdays as apart from commercial customers we have professional customers too who take the accomodation when they are on a work or professional tour.
+     there is more occupancy on Weekdays as apart from commercial customers we have professional customers too who take the accomodation when they are on a work or a professional tour.

   ✔ In terms of Occupancy % Weekends has more Occupancy compared to Weekdays but slighty on a lower note.

-  ✔ In terms of Cancellation % there is a fifty % share in both the day type on approx.
+  ✔ In terms of the % of revenue share Luxury category holds maximum percenatge of revenue standing at 61.61 %.

+  ✔ In terms of the property Atliq Exotica performs better compared to all 7 types of properties with highest total
+    revenue,Occupancy % of 65.92 %,Average Rating of 4.32 with Cancellation rate of 25 %.

+  ✔ In terms of Total Capacity,Total Bookings and cancelled bookings Elite category of rooms stands at the peak.

 ✔ Level 2 Analysis:-

-  ✔ In level 2 analysis we will dive a bit deep on the detailed metrics for the hospitality domain and see its
+  ✔ In level 2 analysis we will dive a bit deep on the detailed metrics as per the metric list and see its
      performance.

   ✔ In terms of revenue share we can see that luxury category contributes more to the revenue as compared to the
      business  category so we can tweak the areas lacking performance and look for better performance to get a better share on market.

   ✔ If we see our key metrics RevPar,ADR,Occupancy % trend of 3 months on weekly basis we see that occupancy is
-     fluctuating which might be possible but the ADR is fixed so we can assume that hotels have fixed or flat pricing.
+     fluctuating which might be possible but the ADR is fixed so we can assume that hotels have fixed or flat pricing so nature of the pricing is less dynamic

   ✔  In hospitality Industry average rating and occupancy % are directly dependent upon each other so not much more
-     on pricing so we have to focus on our services,hotel management and employees behaviour to get better and higher customer ratings and feedback.
+     on pricing so we have to focus on our services,hotel management and employees behaviour to get better and higher customer ratings and feedback which will be a very important metric for our

   ✔  In terms of few more metrics like DBRN(Daily Booked Room Nights) which tells how many rooms are booked for a day
       considering a given time period,DSRN(Daily Sellable Room Nights) which tells how many rooms are ready to sell